ricounet67/ownCloudOSX/README.md

 ###Installation
 Fire up the browser on the Server now with ```https://your.domain.here/```, before that you may need to do some port forwarding and point your domain to your public ip address.

+> Note: The path to your data folders always need to have a folder named `data` inside of them, you'll see dat in the coming configuration.

 ####In case you're using SQLite:

-All you have to do is to create a user and a password, write the path to your data folder `/var/www/owncloud/data`, select SQLite, then click on finish setup and that's it, now you have a fully running cloud service on your machine.
+All you have to do is to create a user and a password, write the path to your data folder `/path/to/your/data/folder/data`, select SQLite, then click on finish setup and that's it, now you have a fully running cloud service on your machine.

 ####In case you're using MySQL:

-Create a user and a password, write the path to your data folder `/var/www/owncloud/data`, change the Database Configuration to “MySQL / MariaDB”.
+Create a user and a password, write the path to your data folder `/path/to/your/data/folder/data`, change the Database Configuration to “MySQL / MariaDB”.
 Enter the Database user “owncloud” with the chosen password, then finish setup.
 You’ll be logged on to ownlCloud afterwards automatically.

 Edit the Configuration File after the Setup is done:
 ```